catchy-web/catchy-web/blog/maunzCache/meet-grapheneos.md

 ## Preparations

+First of all: GrapheneOS is only for Pixel devices.
+For all other, you want to check out [LineageOS](https://lineageos.org/) and [postmarketOS](https://postmarketos.org/), both not covered in this blog.

 I have moved a lot of smartphones due to having devices for work which were available for private usage.
 Previously, all the data was backuped in Google Services (proabably Google One?) or I would be able to move the data directly using USB-C. Not this time though.
 It was time for so good old manual backup.

 Here is a few questions you should ask yourself before starting anything: